-During fiscal 2011 and 2010, we made organizational changes designed to streamline decision making and support our strategic goals and evolving business model.
-We incurred \$5.0 million and \$1.9 million in severance and other benefits resulting from these actions in fiscal 2011 and 2010, respectively.
+During fiscal 2013 and 2011, we made organizational changes designed to better align our staff in support of our strategic goals and evolving business model.
+We incurred \$2.2 million and \$5.0 million in severance and other benefits resulting from these actions in fiscal 2013 and 2011, respectively.
 The severance charges are net of income related to the forfeiture of stock-based compensation awards.